-In the third part of our webinar series on the beverage industry, we looked at the benefits of innovative ozone technology for disinfection and sanitisation across a range of water-based processes.
+In the third part of our webinar series on the beverage industry, we looked at the benefits of innovative ozone technology for disinfection and sanitization across a range of water-based processes.
 Here, we discuss leading-edge applications and ozone advantages for a more sustainable operation.

-Recently, we hosted the third instalment of our four-part series of webinars on sustainable disinfection solutions within the beverage industry.
+Recently, we hosted the third installment of our four-part series of webinars on sustainable disinfection solutions within the beverage industry.
 The series generated some great discussions on the technology solutions available and their associated benefits.
 Here, we turn our attention to ozone technology applications, the opportunities and considerations for businesses, and answer some of the frequently asked questions.

 How Does Ozone Disinfection Work?